 - One teaspoon of dry herbs is the same as one tablespoon of fresh herbs.
 Add dried herbs during the cooking process to help release their flavors.
 Add fresh herbs at the end of the cooking process, as they lose their flavor the longer they are cooked.

 - Cooking with fresh herbs is simple and only limited by your imagination.
-Sure, there are traditional flavors that go well together, such as fish and dill, tomatoes and basil, turkey and sage, but you can experiment to find new and interesting combinations of flavors.
+There are traditional flavors that go well together, such as fish and dill, tomatoes and basil, turkey and sage, but you can experiment to find new and interesting combinations of flavors.

 - Add chopped fresh herbs such as mint, basil or oregano to salads.
 Or chop finely and add to low-fat sour cream or Greek yogurt for a great potato topping.